 MBA admissions directors have limited funds to distribute.
 They do not want to waste these funds on candidates not truly interested in their programs.
 Therefore, while it is not required, getting to know a school can help your chances of receiving an MBA scholarship.

-Even if this does not happen, attending online events and interacting with the school you hope to attend will give you valuable material to use as you develop standout essays.
+Even if this does not happen, attending events and interacting with the school you hope to attend will give you valuable material to use as you develop standout essays.
 Remember, students can also be a valuable resource since admissions directors may not be as available to chat with you.

 3. Submit your applications as early as possible.